Lavender Graduation Application

 Lavender Graduation is a cultural celebration that recognizes LGBT students of all races and ethnicities and acknowledges their achievements and contributions to the university as students who survived the college experience.
 Through such recognition LGBT students may leave the university with a positive last experience of the institution thereby encouraging them to become involved mentors for current students as well as financially contributing alumni.

 Lavender Graduation is an event to which LGBT students look forward, where they not only share their hopes and dreams with one another, but where they are officially recognized by the institution for their leadership and their successes and achievements.

 This year’s celebration

-The fall celebration will take place on December 3, 2013 and will begin promptly at 11am (location will be updated closer to the event).
+The Spring celebration will take place on April 22, 2014 and will begin promptly at 11am in the Live Oak Pavilion.
 Graduates will be honored with a certificate of appreciation as well as a rainbow honor cord that can be worn during the university wide commencement ceremony.
 There will be a lunch reception following the ceremony in the same location.
 Graduates are encouraged to invite family and friends to the ceremony and reception!

 Please fill out the following application by April 4, 2014 , if you would like to register as a ceremony participant.